 Is HVAC a Stressful Job?

-You can't fully escape stress when on the job.
+Every job has sources of stress.
 HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools can help address any concerns.
-What’s more, paid training and a steady supply of work help HVAC professionals fend off some of the most common reasons for work-related stress.
+The proper experience and tools can help mitigate some of these concerns.
+In addition, paid training and a consistent schedule help both installers and technicians reduce some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy objects and performing repetitive motions are both common during HVAC work.
-Accessing and servicing large equipment can be tiring.
+Carrying heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be strenuous.
 HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While no job is guaranteed to survive a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, meaning HVAC professionals can often find work in more places than other industries.
+While a recession can affect any industry, HVAC is consistently avoiding the worst of economic downturns due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be required, meaning HVAC professionals can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, professional servicing will become even more important.
-New forms of heating and cooling systems need less energy or produce it from renewable sources including solar and wind.
-Greener HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+As climate control technology continues to evolve, professional servicing will become even more important.
+Newer models of heating and cooling systems consume less energy or obtain it from renewable sources including solar and wind.
+Greener HVAC equipment will continue to expand, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as industry training.
-Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

 You can become certified by signing up for classes at a community college or trade school.
-How much time is needed to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
-An employer may also require NATE certification.
-An acronym for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.
+The time it takes to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
+Your employer might also require NATE certification.
+An acronym for North American Technician Excellence, this influential accreditation expands your technical knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While a little math is needed, the bulk of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, the bulk of an HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.

 A Daily Schedule as an HVAC Technician

 Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners make between $56,600 and $68,000.
 Then again, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.
+Some HVAC techs working in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary